abulalarabi/cuddly-waddle/README.md

-# CSCE 436
+# CSCE 436 Paper.js
 Computer-Human Interaction

-## Installing Python
-If you are using MAC or Linux, you probably have already python installed.
-You can either use terminal/powershell or your favorite python IDE, such as PyCharm.
-Here is the link for PyCharm : https://www.jetbrains.com/pycharm/.
-You can use PyCharm community version for free.

-## Python Dependencies
+## Dependencies
-If you are using Ubuntu/Mint probably you already have pip installed.
-To check
+Install Node.js and NPM.
+If you are using windows, follow the tutorial from [here](https://github.com/abulalarabi/nodejs_windows)

+## Template